gjy3035/NWPU-Crowd-Sample-Code/README.md

 ```

-Our code borrows a lot from the C^3 Framework, you may cite it:
+Our code borrows a lot from the C^3 Framework, you may cite:
 ```
 @article{gao2019c,
   title={C$^3$ Framework: An Open-source PyTorch Code for Crowd Counting},